-Our commitment to the principles of Waldorf education sets the Calgary Waldorf School apart from other independent and public schools.
-At Calgary Waldorf, students love to learn.
-They thrive on the rich blend of academics, athletics and movement, plenty of time outdoors, and the arts that only a Waldorf school can offer.
+Our commitment to the Principles of Waldorf education sets the Calgary Waldorf School apart from other independent and public schools.

 Education of the whole child.